Instructions for Authors

 Tables and figures

-Upon submission of the manuscript, you may include tables and figures at the end of the manuscript document on separate sheets and mark them with the name of the first author and the figure or table number.
+Upon submitting the manuscript, you may include tables and figures at the end of the manuscript document on separate sheets marked with the figure or table number.
 Tables must be supplied with a title and figures with a caption (i.e., title and explanation).
-Tables and figures must be self-explanatory without further reference to the manuscript text.
+Tables and figures must be self-explanatory without further reference to the manuscript.
 Refer to all tables and figures within the manuscript, e.g. (Tab.
 1) or (Fig. 1).
-Use the tabulator key for spacing in the tables.

-Upon submission of the final, accepted version of the manuscript, figures must have a resolution of 300 dpi upon and must be submitted as separate .jpg, .tif or .ppt files.
-Labelling in Helvetica/Arial must still be legible even in a reduced size.
+Upon submission of the final, accepted version of the manuscript, figures must have a minimum resolution of 300 dpi and must be submitted as separate .jpg, .tif or .ppt files.
+Labelling in Helvetica/Arial must be large enough to remain legible even in a reduced size.
 The size of the ALTEX type area is 27.2 x 17.4 cm.
 This represents the maximum size for a figure or table.

-If using another author’s illustration, enclose a copyright transfer from that author or the relevant copyright holder and reference the material accordingly.
+If using another author’s illustration or table, enclose a copyright transfer from that author or the relevant copyright holder and reference the material accordingly.